3D models are ubiquitous in many fields:

 geometry = [(0.0,0.0,0.0), (1.0,0.0,0.0), (0.0,1.0,0.0), (0.0,0.0,1.0)]

-The OBJ (Wavefront) format is one of the most common text formats for storing 3D meshes.
-Its simplicity makes it easy to read and write, both by humans and programs.
+The OBJ format (Wavefront) is one of the most widespread text formats for storing 3D meshes.
+Its simplicity makes it easy to read and write, as well by humans as by programs.
 An OBJ file is a text file where each line begins with a keyword followed by values:

 v 0.0 0.0 0.0